Arthika/REST-API-Java/README.md

 Security: EUR_USD Price: 1.11614 Side: bid Liquidity: 500000
 ```
 #### Going further
-Using IDE's such as Eclipse of Netbeans
+Using IDE's such as Eclipse or Netbeans